vcz-fr/Meetup-Notes/_posts/2024/12/2024-12-10-collaborate-communicate-innovate.md

 The recommendations vary depending the size of the audience, though it is generally recommended not to focus too much on the same point.
 Deviating from the audience for a brief moment is okay.
 Then there are strategies, like scanning in the shape of an "L" or a "W".

+## Making a clean sweep of a scope when nobody asked for it
+By Pierre Segalen, Mobile & Web Maker @ XII (twelve)

+In 2015, in the "mobility" team of a large French e-commerce actor, a revolution was stirring.
+At the time, the team was small, comprised of one tech person, and two business and product owners, plus a tech lead / scrum master.
+The ecosystem was a monolithic ASP .NET service with native Android and iOS apps that were showing age, developed externally and with an API that was left to rot for three years.
+The situation was dire and things weren't moving fast.
+Let's see, month after month, how this team undertook a transformation that was not meant to be and changed their company for the better, durably.

+In June of the same year, seeing the evolution of the market, something changed: six tech people, four business people, an ambitious roadmap, yat still an API that left a lot to be desired and complexity with maintaining the existing software legacy.

+Then disaster struck in July: deep budget cuts.
+45M€ had to be saved in six months and this meant freeing no less than 280 contractors.
+The offices were empty and the relation with the management were at a low.
+One month went by.

+In August, the "mobility" team was looking for work to do, with no success.
+Redesigning the API was the only sensible thing to do, so it proceeded without formal validation from the top.

+Comes September and another bad news struck: the budget cuts also affects the mobile apps maintenance.
+The "mobility" team had to learn about a dozen of technologies from the Android and Apple ecosystems to keep the apps from decaying.
+Or... they could implement a hybrid app that could work for both ecosystems using technologies like [Cordova](https://cordova.apache.org/){:rel="nofollow"} or [Xamarin](https://xamarin.github.io/){:rel="nofollow"}.

+October 2015, and the tasks came back.
+Also with them a presentation of the API redesign effort, which was announced as 75% complete in just 90 days.
+The architects could not believe it and criticized the design decisions, even though the feedback was overwhelmingly positive and the project validated!

+In December 2015, the release of [React Native](https://reactnative.dev/){:rel="nofollow"} shook the tech world!
+Internally, it led to slides and meetings with the CIO.
+Risks were analyzed, insider information from the React Native team, return on investment and alternatives were considered.
+The truly convincing slide was the one that dived into three scenarios: no app redesign, separate native apps and React Native.
+Plus one more thing: introduce React on the web to unity the tech stack and create bridges across web and mobile teams.
+This sold it.

+February 2016 saw the start of this effort.
+In the end, the old API and apps were decommissioned in a year.
+This change has endured the wrinkles of time.

+### Questions and Answers

+#### In retrospect, how do you feel about the project?

+Everything happened when we were young, and at the time we believed the hierarchy has full control over the destiny of their products.
+There was an opportunity, we learned to seize it by being bold and detaching from the grind.

+#### What was the "return on investment" argument?

+The points were taken from everything that was available to the development team.
+First and foremost, the app stores with their notes and comments, the bugs, spinners, general slowness and ever increasing time to add new features.
+These flaws were common knowledge.

+Everything could have been redeveloped from scratch, in native app form.
+The ROI argument was the only option because the company had no choice but to comply, as competitors were already seeing 60% of their traffic coming from mobile devices.

+#### Did you have any prior experience with big migrations?

+A few yes, but none that required ths much practice or support.
+Migrating is not about a skill but rather a mindset of questioning oneself.
+The code alone cannot embody the context or migration opportunity, there must be business aspects to justify a migration.